MahmoudKhalid22/notes/README.md

 # notes
-This is a fullstack project for taking notes
+This is a serverless stack project for taking notes

 [Live Demo](https://d4pmee63mwasw.cloudfront.net/)